Send your enquiry.

 If you wish to contest the allegations, you must provide evidence in support of your case.
 Otherwise, the court may find you guilty.
 This could result in harsher penalties than those that would have been imposed by the police, had you accepted the fixed penalty notice.
 It is therefore recommended that you ask a solicitor to prepare your case and argue your defence in court.

 Can I avoid a totting-up ban?

-If accepting the penalty points would mean that you accumulate 12 or more points on your licence, your primary concern will be a totting-up ban.
+If accepting the penalty points would mean accumulating 12 or more points on your licence, your primary concern will be a totting-up ban.

 There are ways to avoid a totting-up ban.
 The most common tactic is to plead exceptional hardship.
 This is when a driving disqualification would cause genuine suffering to others.
-This might be a relative who relies on you to drive him to and from medical appointments, or the community who rely on you to perform an essential service.
+This might be a relative who relies on you to drive him to and from medical appointments or the community who relies on you to perform an essential service.

 Should I speak to a solicitor?

-If you are worried about the impact of a careless driving charge, or you deny the allegations, it is vital that you speak to a solicitor.
+If you are worried about the impact of a careless driving charge or deny the allegations, you must speak to a solicitor.
 At Ashmans Solicitors, we have a specialist team of motoring defence solicitors who are on hand to help.
 We can advise how to achieve the best possible outcome.
 If this means taking the matter to court, we will represent you throughout, working hard to retain your licence.

 For an initial enquiry, call us on 0333 009 6275.
 We can take your call 24 hours a day, seven days a week.
 Find out if you can you go to jail for dangerous driving.
 See our motoring defence fees page to learn more about our fixed fees.